Andrew Tyrie: Since 2010

+In 2012 he chaired the Parliamentary Commission on Banking Standards at the request of the Prime Minister and the Leader of the Opposition, a major investigation of both Lords and Commons into banking in response to the LIBOR scandal.
+Most of its recommendations were subsequently implemented.

 The Financial Times speculated in 2012: "One possible reason why Mr Tyrie is still on the backbenches is that he irritated David Cameron by challenging his climate change policies.
-Mr Cameron did not ask him to become a Minister after the 2010 election and his nickname in senior Tory circles is 'Andrew Tiresome.'"
+Mr Cameron did not ask him to become a Minister following the 2010 election and his nickname in senior Tory circles is 'Andrew Tiresome.'"

+Tyrie was Chair of the Liaison Committee from 2015 to 2017.

 In December 2015, Tyrie rebelled against the Cameron government by opposing its motion to join the US-coalition in carrying out airstrikes against ISIS.
-In the following month, at a meeting of the Liaison Committee, which he chaired, Tyrie clashed with Cameron over the Prime Minister's refusal to release details regarding the UK's involvement in the Syrian Civil War.
+In the following month, at a meeting of the Liaison Committee, which he chaired, Tyrie clashed with Cameron over the Prime Minister's refusal to release details regarding the UK's involvement in the Syrian civil war.
 At one point, Cameron exclaimed to Tyrie: "You don't know what you're talking about".
 Tyrie's questioning during the January 2016 session of the committee was described in The Guardian as a "one-man opposition".
 Tyrie, like Cameron, is a member of the Marylebone Cricket Club.

 Tyrie was opposed to Brexit prior to the 2016 EU membership referendum.